 On average, women in their 40s have approximately $11,000 (or 32%) less KiwiSaver than men.

 As you approach retirement, your life insurance needs often shift from income replacement to legacy planning and final expenses.
-With children potentially independent and mortgages changing, you might adjust your coverage – but don't eliminate it entirely.
+With children becoming independent and mortgages shifting, you may need to adjust your coverage—but eliminating it entirely might not be the best option.

 Mortgage holders in the 65-plus age group have an average mortgage debt of $185,294.